 Error Model:

 Figure 7 (left) shows the Pillai’s trace statistic for factors of the error model.
-The main effect of Method followed by relpos, eta and gamma have largest influence on the model .
-A highly significant two factor interaction of Method with eta followed by relpos and gamma clearly shows that methods perform differently for different levels of these data properties.
+The main effect of Method followed by relpos, eta and gamma have largest influence on the model.
+A highly significant two-factor interaction of Method with eta followed by relpos and gamma clearly shows that methods perform differently for different levels of these data properties.
 The significant third order interaction between Method, eta and gamma suggests that the performance of a method differs for a given level of multicollinearity and the correlation between the responses.
-Since, only some methods consider modelling predictor and response together, the prediction is affected by the level of correlation between the responses (eta) for a given method.
+Since only some methods consider modelling predictor and response together, the prediction is affected by the level of correlation between the responses (eta) for a given method.

 Component Model:

 Figure 7 (right) shows the Pillai’s trace statistic for factors of the component model.
 As in the error model, the main effects of the Method, relpos, gamma and eta have significantly large effect on the number of components that a method has used to obtain minimum prediction error.
 The two factor interactions of Method with simulation parameters are larger in this case.
 This shows that the Methods and these interactions have larger effect on the use of number of component than the prediction error itself.
-In addition, a similar significant high third order interaction as in error model is also observed in this model.
+In addition, a similar significant high third-order interaction as found in the error model is also observed in this model.

-The following section will continue exploring the effects of different levels of the factors in the case of these interactions.
+The following section will continue to explore the effects of different levels of the factors in the case of these interactions.

 Effect Analysis of Error Model

-The large difference in the prediction error for the envelope models in Figure 8 (left) are intensified when position of relevant predictor are at 5, 6, 7, 8.
-The results also show that the envelope methods are more sensible to the levels of eta than the rest of the methods.
+The large difference in the prediction error for the envelope models in Figure 8 (left) are intensified when the position of relevant predictor is at 5, 6, 7, 8.
+The results also show that the envelope methods are more sensitive to the levels of eta than the rest of the methods.
 In the case of PCR and PLS, the difference in the effect of levels of eta is small.

 In Figure 8 (right), we can see that the multicollinearity (controlled by gamma) has affected all the methods.
-However, envelope methods have better performance on low multicollinearity than high and PCR, PLS1 and PLS2 are robust for high multicollinearity.
+However, envelope methods have better performance on low multicollinearity, as opposed to high multicollinearity, and PCR, PLS1 and PLS2 are robust for high multicollinearity.
 Despite handling high multicollinearity, these methods have higher prediction error in both cases of multicollinearity than the envelope methods.

 Figure 8 Effect plot of some interactions of the multivariate linear model of prediction error